 Macd.
-Turn, hell-hound, turn!
+Turn, hell-hound, turn.

 Macb.
-Of all men else I have avoided thee: But get thee back, my soul is too much charg'd With blood of thine already.
+Of all men else I have avoided thee:

+But get thee back, my soul is too much charg'd

+With blood of thine already.

 Macd.
-I have no words; My voice is in my sword: thou bloodier villain Than terms can give thee out!
+I have no words,

+My voice is in my sword; thou bloodier villain

+Than terms can give thee out!
 [They fight.

 Macb.
-Thou losest labour: As easy may'st thou the intrenchant air With thy keen sword impress, as make me bleed: Let fall thy blade on vulnerable crests; I bear a charmed life; which must not yield To one of woman born.
+Thou losest labour:

+As easy may'st thou the intrenchant air With thy keen sword impress, as make me bleed: Let fall thy blade on vulnerable crests; I bear a charmed life, which must not yield To one of woman born.

 Macd.
 Despair thy charm; And let the angel, whom thou still hast serv'd, Tell thee, Macduff was from his mother's womb Untimely ripp'd.

 Macb.
-Accursed be that tongue that tells me so, For it hath cow'd my better part of man: And be these juggling fiends no more believ'd, That palter with us in a double sense; That keep the word of promise to our ear, And break it to our hope. -- I 'll not fight with thee.
+Accursed be that tongue that tells me so,

+For it hath cow'd my better part of man: And be these juggling fiends no more believ'd, That palter with us in a double sense; That keep the word of promise to our ear, And break it to our hope. -- I'll not fight with thee.
 Macd.
-Then yield thee, coward, And live to be the show and gaze o' the time: We 'll have thee, as our rarer monsters are, Painted upon a pole, and underwrit, "Here may you see the tyrant."
+Then yield thee, coward, And live to be the show and gaze o' the time.
+We'll have thee, as our rarer monsters are, Painted upon a pole; and underwrit, Here may you see the tyrant.
 Macb.
-I will not yield, To kiss the ground before young Malcolm's feet, And to be baited with the rabble's curse.
-Though Birnam wood be come to Dunsinane,

-And thou oppos'd, being of no woman born, Yet I will try the last: before my body I throw my warlike shield: lay on, Macduff; And damn'd be him that first cries, "Hold, enough!"
-[Exeunt, fighting.
+I'll not yield, To kiss the ground before young Malcolm's feet, And to be baited with the rabble's curse.
+Though Birnam wood be come to Dunsinane, And thou oppos'd, being of no woman born, Yet I will try the last: Before my body I throw my warlike shield: lay on, Macduff; And damn'd be him that first cries, Hold, enough.

+273 sig T

 Retreat.
 Flourish.
-Re-enter, with drum and colours, Malcolm, old Siward, Rosse, Thanes, and Soldiers.
+Re-enter, with Drum and Colours, Malcolm, old Siward, Rosse, Lenox, Angus, Cathness, Menteth, and Soldiers.

 Mal.
-I would the friends we miss were safe arriv'd.
+I would, the friends we miss were safe arriv'd.

 Siw.
-Some must go off; and yet, by these I see, So great a day as this is cheaply bought.
+Some must go off: and yet, by these I see, So great a day as this is cheaply bought.

 Mal.
 Macduff is missing, and your noble son.
 Rosse.
-Your son, my lord, has paid a soldier's debt: He only liv'd but till he was a man; The which no sooner had his prowess confirm'd, In the unshrinking station where he fought, But like a man he died.
+Your son, my lord, has paid a soldier's debt:

+He only liv'd but till he was a man; The which no sooner had his prowess confirm'd In the unshrinking station where he fought, But like a man he died.

 Siw.
 Then he is dead?
 Rosse.
-Ay, and brought off the field.
-Your cause of sorrow Must not be measur'd by his worth, for then It hath no end.
+Ay, and brought off the field: your cause of sorrow

+Must not be measur'd by his worth, for then It hath no end.

+Siw.
 Had he his hurts before?
-Siw.

 Rosse.
 Ay, on the front.

 Siw.
 Why then, God's soldier be he!
-Had I as many sons as I have hairs, I would not wish them to a fairer death: And so, his knell is knoll'd.
+Had I as many sons as I have hairs, I would not wish them to a fairer death: And so his knell is knoll'd.

 Mal.
-He 's worth more sorrow, And that I 'll spend for him.
+He's worth more sorrow, And that I'll spend for him.

 Siw.
-He 's worth no more; They say, he parted well, and paid his score: And so, God be with him! -- Here comes newer comfort.
+He's worth no more;

+They say, he parted well, and paid his score:

+And so, God be with him! -- Here comes newer

+comfort.

-Re-enter Macduff, with Macbeth's head.
+Re-enter Macduff, with Macbeth's Head on a Pole.

 Macd.
-Hail, king! for so thou art.
-Behold, where stands The usurper's cursed head: the time is free.
-I see thee compass'd with thy kingdom's pearl, That speak my salutation in their minds; Whose voices I desire aloud with mine, --Hail, King of Scotland!
+Hail, king! for so thou art: Behold, where stands

+The usurper's cursed head: the time is free: I see thee compass'd with thy kingdom's pearl,

+That speak my salutation in their minds; Whose voices I desire aloud with mine, --Hail, king of Scotland!

 All.

-Hail, King of Scotland!
+Hail, king of Scotland!

+[Flourish.